TRIP TO DELPHI-

 Lots of water consumed during visiting historic activites.
 Carry lots of water/juices.

-All monastery are closed on specific days of week like Monday, Tuesday, etc. but not all on same day.
+All monastery are closed on specific days of the week like Monday, Tuesday, etc. but not all on the same day.
 Check closing days before going.

 Avoid during rains.